-Products to be demonstrated within this year's Spring Experiment should be delivered to SPC by April 1 to ensure that product dataflow and display work correctly within the HWT programs.
-Delivered products to the SPC and within the EFP will be displayed within NAWIPS and will be coordinated with Chris Siewert at the SPC.
-Products demonstrated within the EWP will be displayed within AWIPS and WDSS-II and will be coordinated with Greg Stumpf at NSSL.
+Products to be demonstrated within this year's Spring Experiment should be delivered to the HWT by April 15 to ensure that product dataflow and display work correctly within the HWT programs.
+Delivered products to the SPC and within the EFP will be displayed within N-AWIPS and will be coordinated with Chris Siewert at the SPC.
+Products demonstrated within the EWP will be displayed within AWIPS/AWIPS-II and WDSS-II and will be coordinated with Greg Stumpf at NSSL.